cloud5678/cloud5678-2015/Nimbus/README.md

 Nimbus VEX Code 2014-2015

 Contributors:
+	Mason Cole
 	Felicia Oentoro
-  Mason Cole

-This folder will contain the latest code for CVHS Robotics during VEX Skyrise as a shared resource between Nimbus team members.
+This folder will contain the latest code for CVHS Robotics Team 5678 during VEX Skyrise as a shared resource between Nimbus team members.